 With so many services, websites, and devices that use passwords, it may not come as a surprise that people may forget their passwords.
 Especially if those passwords are changed from time to time.
 In many situations, this is not a big deal.
 A lot of websites offer their users the ability to recover it with a few emails.

 However, when it comes to your MacBook, recovering your password is not as simple.
 Opening your MacBook and drawing a blank when it comes to your identification.
 What does a MacBook user do?

 Q: Help!
-I have forgotten my password for my MacBook and cannot log on!
+I have forgotten the password for my MacBook and I cannot log on!
 What do I do?

 A: No need to panic, because you can create a new MacBook password in several ways without having to wipe your computer’s hard drive.
 Nearly all of them can be done on your computer.

 Using Your Apple ID

 This will only work if your Apple ID is linked to your MacBook login.